flancia-coop/doc.anagora.org/social-coop-oc.md

 - Consent to the agenda:
   - sensemaking 2026 budget - 20 minutes
   - offboarding thankyous - 15 minutes
-  - onboarding summary for pjw?- 5
+  - onboarding summary for pjw?- postpone until he/they come
+  - Deep and big topics - 10 in review/refresh
+- 2026 Budget
+    - s
 - WG Reports
 - Closing: who is reminding next time, how are you leaving?